Major feature changes have successfully pushed Lambda workloads into the mainstream, even if FaaS purists feel betrayed

 Functions are the unit of deployment and scaling?

 Sorta, but not strictly.
 You can deploy multi-function Lambda Layers to manage large binaries, or (now in preview) Lambda Extensions to plug in third-party agents that I’ve been told should definitely not be thought of as “sidecars for Lambda”.
+Check out this tutorial on migrating flask applications to AWS Lambda!

 No machines, VMs, or containers visible in the programming model?